openstack-archive/faafo/doc/source/development.rst

     $ pip install -r requirements.txt
     $ python setup.py install

-Now open a new screen or tmux session.
+Open a new screen or tmux session.
 Aftwards run the api, worker, producer, and tracker services in the foreground, each service in a separate window.

 .. code::